-"Declaration of CC&Rs" means and refers to the "Second Amended and Restated Declaration of Covenants, Conditions and Restrictions for Rocky Ridge" which was recorded in the Official Records of Placer County, California, on August 15, 2018, as Document No. 2018-0068916-00, as amended by the "First Amendment of the Second Restated Declaration of Covenants, Conditions and Restrictions For Rocky Ridge" which was recorded on September 9, 2021 as Document No. 2021-113362, together with any subsequent amendments to the Declaration that may be duly approved by a vote of the Association Members.
-As a common interest development, all Lots and Common Areas in Rocky Ridge are subject to the covenants, conditions, restrictions, and easements set forth in the Declaration of CC&Rs and in other recorded instruments pertaining to the Common Areas of Rocky Ridge.
+"Declaration of CC&Rs" means and refers to the Second Amended and Restated Declaration of Covenants, Conditions and Restrictions for Rocky Ridge which were recorded in the Official Records of Placer County, California, on August 15, 2018, as Document No. 2018-0068916-00, as amended by the First Amendment of the Second Amendment which was recorded on September 9, 2011 as Document No. 2021-0113622-00, together with any subsequent amendments to the Declaration that may be duly approved by a vote of the Association Members.
+As a common interest development, all Lots and Common Areas in Rocky Ridge are subject to the covenants, conditions, restrictions, and easements set forth in the Declaration of CC&Rs.